jconiconde/browserglass-es5/README.md

 # Browserglass

 This is a web app that can be used for synchronized testing with different devices / platforms.
-It uses Browsersync & socket.io behind the scene.
+It uses [Browsersync](https://www.browsersync.io/) & socket.io behind the scene.
 I hope you find it useful :)

 *Note: This project is still under development and only works for some secured sites.
 I recommend to only use it internally (for testing perhaps :P ).
-I'm planning to migrate it to ES6 & Redux and consolidate a lot of stuff with new features that will be added .*
+I'm planning to migrate it to ES6 & Redux, and consolidate a lot of stuff with new features .*

 ### Tech